JennyReinhard/Explainable-Artificial-Intelligence/README.md

 python3 manage.py migrate home
 ```

-Make sure create a post in the adminpanel of time `HOMEPAGE` and add some content that will be dispayed on your homepage.
+Make sure create a post in the admin panel of time `HOMEPAGE` and add some content that will be dispayed on your homepage.

 E voilà, you are good to go!